oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Built to complement the rich, open source Python community, the Anaconda platform provides an enterprise-ready data analytics platform that empowers companies to adopt a modern open data science analytics architecture.
+Built to complement the rich, open source Python community,the Anaconda platform provides an enterprise-ready data analytics platform that empowers companies to adopt a modern open data science analytics architecture.

-**URL**
+**More Information**

 https://www.anaconda.com

 **Available Versions**::

     2021.11
+    2020.11
     2020.02
-    2020.11

 Armadillo